tuomastiainen/mpr-tools/README.md

 ## Getting started
-Run mpr_tools, it will generate signals and display the calculated roundness profile.
+Install requirements and run mpr_tools, it will generate signals and display the calculated roundness profile.

 ```
 python mpr_tools.py